Mary Jane Watson: Spider-Man: Fairy Tales

-Spider-Man: The Clone Saga
+Spider-Man: Clone Saga

-In this alternate take on the Clone Saga, Mary Jane and Aunt May are infected by virus from the Jackal, but thankfully are cured by Peter and Ben Reily when near death.
+In this alternate take on the Clone Saga, Mary Jane and Aunt May are infected by virus from the Jackal, but thankfully are cured by Peter and Ben Reilly when near death.
 Mary Jane later gives birth to their daughter May, but Alison Mongrain kidnaps the baby.
 Luckily the baby is returned to them.

 Spider-Man: Life Story

 Spider-Man: Life Story features an alternate continuity where the characters naturally age after Peter Parker becomes Spider-Man in 1962.
-In 1977, Mary Jane is Harry Osborn's fiancée and runs a discothèque called "Studio 54."
+In 1977, Mary Jane is Harry Osborn's fiancée and runs a discothèque called "Studio 54".
 When Peter attends one night to support her, she drunkenly lashes out at him for not taking action in his personal life after he questions her relationship with Harry, revealing that she knew Peter was Spider-Man in the process.
 A year later, Harry breaks up with her and leaves her with a massive fortune after he accidentally killed Peter's wife, Gwen Stacy.
 After Peter and Gwen's clones leave New York to begin a new life, she comforts Peter in his apartment.

 By 1984, she is now married to Peter and gave birth to two twins named Benjamin and Claire.
 She grows intolerable of Peter's absences as Spider-Man as she takes care of the twins and the elderly May around the time where Peter acquires the black suit.
 After Peter nearly lets the symbiote take over him while attacking Kraven, she leaves him and takes the twins with her.
 For the next 11 years, she raises the twins as a single mother in Portland while Peter continues to be CEO of Parker Industries and Spider-Man in New York.
 After he allows his clone Ben Reilly to take over his life in 1995, he returns to her and the children.

 In 2006, Peter returns to New York shortly after Morlun kills Ben to draw the vampire out to him and prevent Tony Stark from taking over his company.
 As Iron Man forces Peter to participate in the Civil War, Morlun arrives at the Parker residence in Portland and attacks the Parker family.
 After Benjamin deduces that Morlun is vulnerable when feeding off life force, he allows Morlun to briefly feed of him to protect his mother and allow Claire the chance to impale the vampire on a tree.
 While he survived the encounter, Morlun's attack cripples him for life.
-In 2019, Mary Jane and their children say goodbye to Peter for the last time before he goes into space and sacrifices himself to save the world from Doctor Doom's reign.
-During his final moments, he imagines Mary Jane telling him everything will turn out fine.
+In 2019, an elderly Mary Jane and their children unknowingly say goodbye to Peter for the last time before he goes into space and save the world from Doctor Doom's reign, which costs him his life.
+During his final moments, he imagines Mary Jane telling him everything will turn out fine, and he calls her his "jackpot".
 Shortly after Peter's funeral, Mary Jane meets with the new Spider-Man, Miles Morales, and gives him Peter's original suit to give the hero a "fresh start" after Otto Octavius took control of his body.